docker/compose/docs/cli.md

 By default, `fig up` will aggregate the output of each container, and when it exits, all containers will be stopped.
 If you run `fig up -d`, it'll start the containers in the background and leave them running.

 By default if there are existing containers for a service, `fig up` will stop and recreate them (preserving mounted volumes with [volumes-from]), so that changes in `fig.yml` are picked up.
-If you do no want containers to be stopped and recreated, use `fig up --keep-old`.
+If you do no want containers to be stopped and recreated, use `fig up --no-recreate`.
 This will still start any stopped containers, if needed.

 [volumes-from]: http://docs.docker.io/en/latest/use/working_with_volumes/